Fundamental activity constraints lead to specific interpretations of the connectome: Methods

 Missing inputs in the model, i.e., from subcortical and non-visual cortical areas, are replaced by Poissonian spike trains, whose rate $\nuext$ is a free, global parameter.
 In the original model all populations of a particular area receive the same indegree of external inputs $K_{\mathrm{ext}}$.
 The only exception to this rule is area TH where the absence of granular layer 4 is compensated by an increase of the external input to populations 2/3E and 5E by $20\,\%$.
-To elevate the firing rates in the excitatory populations in layers 5 and 6, we enhance the external Poisson drive, parametrized by the $K_{5E,\mathrm{ext}}$ incoming connections per target neuron (indegree), of the 5E population by increasing $\kappa=K_{\mathrm{5E,\mathrm{ext}}}/K_{\mathrm{ext}}$.
+To elevate the firing rates in the excitatory populations in layers 5 and 6, we increase the external drive onto these populations.
+The possibility of a higher drive onto these populations is left open by the sparseness of the corresponding experimental data.
+We enhance the external Poisson drive of the 5E population, parametrized by the $K_{5E,\mathrm{ext}}$ incoming connections per target neuron (indegree), in all areas by increasing $\kappa=K_{\mathrm{5E,\mathrm{ext}}}/K_{\mathrm{ext}}$.
 The simultaneous increase in the drive of 6E needs to be stronger, since the firing rates in population 6E of the original model (\prettyref{fig:bistability-multiarea}C) are even lower than the rates of 5E (averaged across areas: $0.09\spikess$ for 5E compared to $2\cdot10^{-5}\spikess$ for 6E).
 We thus scale up $K_{\mathrm{6E,\mathrm{ext}}}$ linearly with $\kappa$ such that $\kappa=1.15$ results in $K_{\mathrm{6E,\mathrm{ext}}}/K_{\mathrm{ext}}=1.5$.

 \ifthenelse{\boolean{isarxiv}}{